ZHSimon/Qntfy-Technical-Assignment/README.md

 **Benchmark Results** -

 I am not sure if these results are valid, or if these benchmarks are properly implemented.
-I do not have a Go-knowledgeable friend to check my work
+I do not have a Go-knowledgeable friend to check my work and my research has been fairly inconclusive.
+For these benchmarks (and for my own testing), I used an old version of the code itself as the test files - after all, code is still multiline text!

-Main, running on sample files (old version of the code - they're multiline text files, after all!): 0.005s
+Main, running on sample files: 0.005s

 readFiles, running on sample files (as above): 0.0005s